asherikov/codeincomplete/README.md

 -----------------------

-- If your application was terminated by a signal, the return code indicates the signal code, e.g., `-6` corresponds to `SIGABRT` and usualy indicates an exception in C++ code, `-9` –- `SIGSEGV`.
+- If your application was terminated by a signal, the return code indicates the signal code, e.g., `-6` corresponds to `SIGABRT` and usually indicates an exception in C++ code, `-9` –- `SIGSEGV`.
 If exit code is unsigned, e.g., 134, subtract 128.